32 DIY Ideas for How to Make a Fairy Garden

 Kids would greatly love to make the characters of this gnome fairy garden.
 They are made with air dry clay following a simple process.

-This cute fairy garden is made with mini houses, furniture, fruits, vegetable, animals, plants, etc. Other items of decoration were a pennant, red wagon
+This cute fairy garden is made with mini houses, furniture, fruits, vegetable, animals, plants, etc. Other items of decoration were a pennant, a red wagon,

 You can break a flower pot and put the broken part inside for this project.
 You can even put smaller pots inside for a layered look.